mozman/ezdxf/docs/source/tutorials/mtext.rst

 Text placement
 --------------

-The location of the MText entity is defined by the :attr:`MText.dxf.insert` and the :attr:`MText.dxf.attachment_point` attributes.
+The location of the MTEXT entity is defined by the :attr:`MText.dxf.insert` and the :attr:`MText.dxf.attachment_point` attributes in :ref:`WCS` coordinates.
 The :attr:`attachment_point` defines the text alignment relative to the :attr:`insert` location, default value is 1.

 Attachment point constants defined in :mod:`ezdxf.lldxf.const`: